 Development stage

 Being the most recent VPN protocol doesn't come at a price.
 In this case, while it's available for public and commercial use, there are still many things to iron out before WireGuard reaches maturity.
-WireGuard has yet to go through several cycles of security audits to be an alternative without any shadows of doubt.
+WireGuard VPN protocol has yet to go through several cycles of security audits to be an alternative without any shadows of doubt.

 Privacy concerns